Unique Recording Studios: Studio history

 In early 1986 before Back in the High Life was released, Unique reported to Billboard that they had renovated their main studio with a larger control room so that more outboard processing gear and MIDI synthesizer modules could be placed next to the SSL 4000E 48-channel mixer with Total Recall automation.
 Recording units included two linked Otari MTR-90 Mk II decks each with 24 tracks, and one Studer A-80 half-inch 2-track for stereo mastering.
 Video decks were installed to feed a video projector so that audio-for-television projects could be accommodated.
 The studio also owned a 32-channel Neve 8068 mixer that had been in Electric Lady Studios.
 Unique was nominated a second time for a TEC Award in 1987.

 Unique kept pace with technology developments by adding Pro Tools digital audio workstation (DAW) rigs to their studios, connected to 24-channel interfaces made by Digidesign and Focusrite.
 A total of five DAWs were installed by 1998.

-After 2001, all of the music industry in New York City was in a slowdown.
+After the September 11 attacks hit New York, the city’s music industry was in a slowdown.
 The vintage Neve console was removed from Studio D in 2002 for sale to Glenwood Place, a new studio fitting out in Burbank, California.
 Nathan said that a vintage Neve in the tracking room was more of a trend in California.
 Studio D continued as a Pro Tools rig with Neve and API preamps.
 In 2003, Unique introduced a suite of plugins for Pro Tools, called Unique Recording Software (URS).
 The plugins offered emulation of classic analog equalizers.
 Through the URS plugin package, Unique picked up a third nomination for a TEC Award in the Software and Signal Processing category in 2004.
 However, this industry honor was not enough to keep the business afloat, and Unique was shuttered in June 2004.
 Major clients were no longer renting time on a Pro Tools rig, they were instead buying one for the artist's home studio.

 The URS plugin products continued to be developed and sold after Unique closed.
 In 2008, a plugin named Classic Console Strip Pro was nominated for a TEC Award.